konmenel/AOC2022/README.md

 ### Setup

 Before running the script you need to setup the `cookie.json` file.
+This needs to be done because the inputs differ for each user.
 Simply copy the value for session cookie from https://adventofcode.com/ using the inspect tool in the browser, to the `cookie_example.json` file and rename to `cookie.json`.
-This is because the puzzle inputs differ for each user.

 ### Run
 After the above are done, for a given day "**XX**" you should be able to excecute: